Iba, Zambales

-Iba is the birthplace of former Philippine President Ramon Magsaysay.
-With a continuously growing number of commercial establishments, banks, and financial institutions in Iba, it contends among the most competitive municipalities in Philippines, and is pushing forward towards a progressive city.
+The town is also known as the birthplace of Ramon Magsaysay, the 7th President of the Philippines.

 Etymology

 The municipality was named after the tree Phyllanthus acidus, which bears edible sour fruits.
 It is locally known as iba, a name which also applies to the similar kamias (Averrhoa bilimbi).

 History

-Iba was founded by the Order of Augustinian Recollect priests led by Fray Rodrigo de San Miguel in 1611 as the village of Paynauen.
+Iba was founded by the Order of Augustinian Recollect priests led by Rodrigo de San Miguel in 1611 as the village of Paynauen.
 The early inhabitants of the town are called Zambals.
-They were later joined by the Ilocanos who migrated to the town which resulted in intermingling of customs and traditions.
+They were later joined by the Tagalogs and Ilocanos who migrated to the town, which resulted in the intermingling of customs and traditions.
 The Aeta people settled in the hinterlands and the majority of them dwelled in the Mount Pinatubo area.
 In 1860, the administration of the town was turned over to the Dominican priests until the civil government came to power.
-There are no available records as to when Paynauen was renamed to Iba.
+There are no available records as to when Paynauen was renamed Iba.

 The permanent capital of Zambales was moved from Masinloc to Iba because of its strategic location being on the central part of Zambales.
-On August 28, 1901, American Civil Governor William Howard Taft held the historic session of the Second Philippine Commission establishing the Province of Zambales under the American rule held at Roman Catholic Church of Iba.
+On August 28, 1901, American Civil Governor William Howard Taft held the historic session of the Second Philippine Commission at the Roman Catholic Church of Iba and established the Province of Zambales under American rule.